cobilab/eagle/README.md

 ## INSTALLATION ##

-We provide a binary for each 64 bits operating systems (Linux, OSX, Windows).
-However, for other purposes, such as source code compilation, use the following installation instructions.
 Cmake is needed for installation (http://www.cmake.org/).
 You can download it directly from http://www.cmake.org/cmake/resources/software.html or use an appropriate packet manager.
 In the following instructions we show the procedure to install, compile and create the relative MAWs: